Merkoba/Hue/README.md

 "radio_change_cooldown"
 >How much it should wait in milliseconds before radio can be changed again after last change.

+"max_sockets_per_user"
+>How many active sockets a user can have at the same time.
+After this limit all incoming socket connections are droppped.

 ## The following reside in config.secret.json

 "youtube_api_key"